A mystery in the sky

 Fewer trees

-Trees drink in greenhouse gas.
-Cut them down, and there's nothing left to soak it up.
+Forests drink in COβ‚‚.
+Clear them away, and there's less left to soak it back up.

 🏠